Verse 1: "On the third day there was a wedding at Cana in Galilee, and the mother of Jesus was there."

 controlled by the temple.

-Moneychangers, charging enormous fees, would standardize the various currencies into the temple coinage; that was used to pay taxes, and to buy and sell sacrificial animals..
+Moneychangers would charge enormous fees to standardize the various currencies into the temple coinage; that money was used to pay taxes, and to buy and sell sacrificial animals.

 Verse 15: "And making a whip of cords, he drove them all out of the temple, with the sheep and oxen.
 And he poured out the coins of the money-changers and overturned their tables."